Score plateau: 72

 At 72, you catch most WFD content words but miss unstressed function words (articles, prepositions, auxiliary verbs) or plural endings.
 Those 1–2 missed words per sentence cost 2–4 points per item across both Listening and Writing.
 With 3–4 WFD items, that is 6–16 points left on the table.

 Fix: After typing your WFD answer, proofread specifically for: (1) missing 'the'/'a' before nouns, (2) missing 'of'/'in'/'at' between phrases, (3) missing plural '-s' on nouns, (4) missing past tense '-ed' on verbs.
-These are the most commonly dropped word types at this level.
+See most repeated PTE questions for high-frequency WFD items.

 Repeat Sentence is a pure memory task that scores both Speaking and Listening.
 At 72, students often capture 70% of the sentence but lose structure.
 The AI rewards correct word order and completeness over pronunciation on this task.